mlgid-project/pygid/README.md

 analysis.det2pol(clims = clims,  frame_num = 0, plot_result = False)
 analysis.det2pseudopol(clims = clims,  frame_num = 0, plot_result = False)
 ```

-For all remapping functions the parameters are same.
-Dataset is automatically deleted after saving.
-Instead of path_to_save, it is possible to use key_to_change = ["str1", "str2"] that changes the path to the raw data

 Table 1.
 Conversion functions with description